 If you are not eligible, your pre-screen application will be denied and you will receive an email notification from the academic unit to which you are applying.

-If you have already logged into your application account, successfully changed your password, and selected a Challenge question, go to log in website and click on the “Forgot your password?” link.
+If you have already logged into your application account, successfully changed your password, go to log in website and click on the “Request a temporary password” link.

 Applying Using an Online Application Account

 For the most up-to-date information concerning browser support capabilities, please visit the log in website and scroll to the bottom to see Browser Support details.